Pages for ...

 First, a few basics.
-Manchester University offers more than 55 areas of undergraduate study, two master's programs and a professional doctorate to 1,345 students from 21 states and 23 countries.
+Manchester University offers more than 60 areas of undergraduate study, one master's program and a professional doctorate to 1,500 students from 24 states and 24 countries.
 The independent, liberal arts school is located in North Manchester, Ind., where 73 percent of the students live on the 120-acre campus.
 A four-year professional Doctor of Pharmacy program is on a Fort Wayne, Ind., campus.
 Manchester is a Church of the Brethren school; about 6 percent of the students are members of the denomination.

 Fulbrights galore.
 A total of 28 Manchester graduates have received the U.S. government's prestigious Fulbright grants to study and teach abroad.
-That's the highest Fulbright ratio than at any other Indiana college or university.
 In addition, two Manchester faculty members have done research abroad as Fulbright Scholars.

 MU grads get jobs.
-Year after year – within six months of their commencement – at least 93 percent of Manchester graduates enter the work force, continue their education full-time or join full-time voluntary service.
+Year after year – within six months of their commencement – at least 95 percent of Manchester graduates enter the work force, continue their education full-time or join full-time voluntary service.
+For 2013 grads, the placement rate was 97 percent!
 MU offers its undergraduate students an “employment guarantee” – if they have taken advantage of Manchester's services and opportunities and still don’t have a job within six months of graduation, they may return for a year, tuition-free.

 We grow CPAs.
 Manchester is legendary for producing well-prepared professionals who are offered full-time positions months before they graduate and who perform extremely well on the Uniform CPA exam.